MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/inplace_setup.md

 * 10GB available storage for container host image, OS Base Image and setup scripts.
 * Administrator permissions on the Hyper-V host.

+> A virtualized container host, running Hyper-V containers, will require nested virtualization.
+Both the physical host and virtual host will need to be running an OS that supports nested virtualization.

 ## Setup an existing Virtual Machine or Bare Metal host for Containers
 Windows Containers require the Container OS Base Images.
 We have put together a script that will download and install this for you.
 Follow these steps to configure your system as a Windows Container Host.
+For more information, see What’s New in Hyper-V on [Windows Server 2016 Technical Preview]( https://tnstage.redmond.corp.microsoft.com/en-US/library/dn765471.aspx#BKMK_nested).

 Start a PowerShell session as administrator.
 This can be done by running the following command from the command line.